Back

 Writing and Speaking move differently.
 You can't grade them with an answer key.
 They're judged on content, coherence, vocabulary, and grammar against a rubric, so they need feedback on how a marker would actually read your response.
 Start that loop in week three, with time left to act on it.

 • Week 1: Diagnose and learn the format.
-Sit one full-time practice test across all four skills.
+Sit one full timed practice test across all four skills.
 Note your weakest skill and the question types that cost you the most, and read how each section is structured so nothing on screen surprises you later.

 • Week 3: Writing and Speaking to the rubric.
 Produce real responses to the email, survey, and speaking tasks.
 Score each against the CELPIP rubric, then redo your weakest task using the feedback.
 Rubric familiarity is the gain here, not raw volume.

-• Week 4: Full-time mocks and review.
+• Week 4: Full timed mocks and review.
 Run at least two full mocks back to back, same conditions as test day.
 After each, spend as long reviewing as you spent testing.
 The review is where the score moves.

 Free vs Paid Resources